 - Investment banker

 Professionals with this type of MBA degree often seek careers in accounting and auditing, though some additional licensure might be required.
-According to the U.S. Bureau of Labor Statistics (BLS), the overall number of jobs for accountants and auditors is expected to increase faster than average between 2014 and 2024 (www.bls.gov).
-During this time period, the BLS anticipates growth of roughly 11%.
+According to the U.S. Bureau of Labor Statistics (BLS), the overall number of jobs for accountants and auditors is expected to increase as fast as the average between 2018 and 2028 (www.bls.gov).
+During this time period, the BLS anticipates growth of roughly 6%.

 Continuing Education Information